volfir4-beep/Avalon_SIH/README.md

 ---

-## 3. Dataset — `synthetic_aws_data.csv`
+## 3. Dataset — `avalon_dataset.csv`

-We use a synthetic AWS dataset that mirrors real deployment characteristics: 5 stations, 10-minute sampling cadence, over a 30-day period, with realistic injected anomalies for training/evaluating the detectors.
+We use an INSAT-3DR AWS dataset that mirrors real deployment characteristics: 5 stations, 10-minute sampling cadence, over a 30-day period, with realistic injected anomalies for training/evaluating the detectors.

 | Property | Value |
 |---|---|